 Filing and Investigation of Concerns

-A Concern alleging a violation of the standards of professional conduct described in this code may be submitted by a student, mentor, staff member, clinical instructor, lab instructor or clinical agency personnel.
+A Concern alleging a violation of the standards of professional conduct described in this code may be submitted by a student, program mentor, course instructor, staff member, clinical instructor, lab instructor or clinical agency personnel.
 All Concerns must be submitted in writing to the Health Professions Success Center.
 All warnings and sanctions issued by the WGU Academic Authenticity Team will result in a concurrent investigation and possible sanctions from the Health Professions Success Center, based on the severity of the incident.

 The Health Professions Success Center will categorize each concern according to the following rubric and notify the affected student.